QED-it/zkinterface-ir/README.md

     zki example

     …
-    Written ./statement.sieve
-    Written ./witness.sieve
+    Writing ./000_instance.sieve
+    Writing ./001_witness.sieve
+    Writing ./002_relation.sieve

-### A consumer: validator and simulator
+### A consumer: validator and evaluator

 The `Validate` command validates that the statement is properly formatted in compliance with the selected profile, as specified by the semantics and syntax of Section 5 of the [SIEVE IR specification](https://github.mit.edu/sieve-all/collaboration/blob/master/ir/proposals/IR0%20Proposed%20Specification%20Draft.pdf).

-The `Simulate` command validates that the statement is properly formatted, but also acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier.
+The `Evaluate` command acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier that the statement is true.
 That is, it performs the computation described by the circuit and checks whether the witness satisfies the circuit.

     zki validate

     …
-    Loading file ./witness.sieve
-    Loading file ./statement.sieve
+    Reading ./000_instance.sieve
+    Reading ./001_witness.sieve
+    Reading ./002_relation.sieve

-    The statement is COMPLIANT with the profile!
+    The statement is COMPLIANT with the specification!

- And the simulator,
+ And the evaluator,

-    zki simulate
+    zki evaluate

     …
-    Loading file ./witness.sieve
-    Loading file ./statement.sieve

-    The statement is COMPLIANT with the profile!
+    Reading ./000_instance.sieve
+    Reading ./001_witness.sieve
+    Reading ./002_relation.sieve

     The statement is TRUE!

+There is a command `zki valid-eval-metrics` which performs all checks at once.

 ### A consumer: format to human-readable YAML